 Your strugglers, your high-achievers, your end-of-year-no-shows – everyone.
 By noting the qualities or accomplishments individual students have made, you can make them feel connected and noticed.

-The benefit of the digital environment is that you can deliver recognition in a way that resonates with each student.
+The benefit of having discovered new digital ways of communicating is that you can deliver recognition in a way that resonates with each student.
 Some might like to be mentioned during a live lesson, some might prefer an email to their parents — and some might like to listen to it in their own time with a personally recorded message.

 Encourage peer praise

-Encourage students to commend one another for something positive they did, be that supporting their learning, staying connected, or just giving them an opportunity to laugh and have some fun while learning from home.
-By building this camaraderie and closeness before the year closes out gives them an opportunity to feel connected and look forward to coming back to their classmates in the new school year, whether that’s online or side by side.
+Encourage students to commend one another for something positive they did, be that supporting their learning, staying connected, or just giving them an opportunity to laugh and have some fun.
+By building this camaraderie and closeness before the year closes out gives them an opportunity to feel connected and look forward to coming back to their classmates in the new school year.

-Whether they know it or not, your students have been at the forefront of a massive and unprecedented change in global education.
+Your students have been at the forefront of multiple upheavals and changes in global education.
 Encourage them to reflect on what they have experienced and taken away from this time with the following questions: